eclipse-velocitas/velocitas-docs/content/en/docs/concepts/lifecycle_management/troubleshooting.md

 ### GitHub rate limit exceeded

-To avoid exceeding GitHubs rate limit we suggest to generate a personal access token in your [GitHub settings](https://github.com/settings/tokens) and set it in your environment variables:
+To avoid exceeding GitHubs rate limit we suggest to generate a personal access token in your [GitHub settings](https://github.com/settings/tokens) and set it as an environment variable:

 {{< tabpane text=true >}}
 {{% tab header="Mac/Linux" %}}